Shera Bechard: Playboy Playmate Sues Michael Avenatti, But Donald Trump Cover-Up May Be Involved, Expert Says

 Who are the main players in this bizarre story?

-• Shera Bechard: The Playboy model received — or was supposed to receive — a whopping $1.6 million hush money payment negotiated by Trump’s own personal lawyer and fixer Michael Cohen.
+Shera Bechard: The Playboy model received — or was supposed to receive — a whopping $1.6 million hush money payment negotiated by Trump’s own personal lawyer and fixer, Michael Cohen.
 But the payment was not, allegedly, to keep her quiet about an affair with Trump.
 Instead, Bechard had an affair with top GOP fundraiser Elliot Broidy, who also impregnated her and paid for her abortion, Mother Jones reported.

-• Elliot Broidy: The GOP fundraiser admitted his affair with Bechard, but on Monday this week, according to a Wall Street Journal report, Broidy abruptly cut off the installment payments on the $1.6 million hush money sum, saying that Bechard had reneged in her agreement because, he claimed, Bechard’s previous lawyer, Keith Davidson, communicated about the hush money deal with Avenatti — an accusation Davidson calls “false and defamatory,” according to The Forward.
+Elliot Broidy: The GOP fundraiser admitted his affair with Bechard, but on Monday this week, according to a Wall Street Journal report, Broidy abruptly cut off the installment payments on the $1.6 million hush money sum, saying that Bechard had reneged in her agreement.
+He claimed Bechard’s previous lawyer, Keith Davidson, communicated about the hush money deal with Avenatti; an accusation Davidson calls “false and defamatory,” according to the Forward.

-• Keith Davidson: Bechard’s former lawyer is also the previous lawyer for both Stormy Daniels and another Playboy centerfold model, Karen McDougal, who also had an alleged affair with Trump and took a $150,000 hush money payment during the 2016 presidential campaign, over which she later sued, as The New York Times reported.
+Keith Davidson: Bechard’s former lawyer is also the previous lawyer for both Stormy Daniels and another Playboy model, Karen McDougal, who also had an alleged affair with Trump and took a $150,000 hush money payment during the 2016 presidential campaign.
+She later sued, as the New York Times reported.
 Both McDougal and Daniels, in their separate lawsuits, accused Davidson of colluding with Cohen to arrange the payoffs, in effect accusing Davidson of working to protect Trump rather than his own clients.

-• Michael Avenatti: Daniels’ lawyer has skyrocketed to national celebrity in just the four months since filing the adult film star’s lawsuit against Trump and Cohen in March.
+Michael Avenatti: Daniels’ lawyer has skyrocketed to national celebrity in just the four months since filing the adult film star’s lawsuit against Trump and Cohen in March.
 On Friday, after Bechard’s lawsuit was filed, Avenatti posted a statement on his Twitter account saying that he had “no idea” why he was named as a defendant in the suit, speculating that Bechard including him simply “to get publicity.”

 Avenatti said that he “never represented” Bechard and “was never a party to any agreement with her and I never had any obligation to her.”
-But when asked by the Journal about the claim that he communicated with Davidson about Bechard, Avenatti demurred, saying, “I’m neither going to confirm nor deny what information I have about this, whether it’s all been disclosed yet, or where I learned it.”
+But when asked by the WSJ about the claim that he communicated with Davidson about Bechard, Avenatti demurred, saying, “I’m neither going to confirm nor deny what information I have about this, whether it’s all been disclosed yet, or where I learned it.”

-• Peter Stris: A prominent business attorney who, according to the Stris & Maher law firm website has argued seven cases before the United States Supreme Court, Stris represented McDougal after she fired Davidson, and on April 18 settled her hush money lawsuit against National Enquirer owners American Media — the company that had paid her $150,000 to keep silent about Trump.
+Peter Stris: A prominent business attorney who, according to the Stris & Maher law firm website, has argued seven cases before the U.S. Supreme Court.
+Stris represented McDougal after she fired Davidson, and on April 18, settled her hush money lawsuit against National Enquirer owners American Media — the company that had paid her $150,000 to keep silent about Trump.
 Now, Stris represents Bechard in her lawsuit against Avenatti, Davidson and Broidy.

 On Friday, Stris shot back on Twitter at Avenatti, saying “you know why you are included in this complaint.
 You understood that your previous actions might well lead to this when you called our firm and begged us not to sue you several days ago.”